-The Phase V drill campaign is expected to focus on drilling within the EP trend to confirm continuity of the highergrade corridor within the larger porphyry target.
-Additionally, the campaign will focus on following up on the highgrade overprinting breccia system intersected in ATXD26 where it remains open to the north.
+The Phase V drill campaign is ATEX's largest drill program to date and is expected to focus on drilling within the EP trend to confirm continuity of the higher-grade corridor within the larger porphyry target.
+Additionally, the campaign will focus on following up on the high-grade overprinting breccia system intersected in ATXD26 (assays reported May 15, 2024) where it remains open to the north.
 Lastly, the Phase V drill campaign will continue to step-out to the northwest and southeast where the EP trend remains open.
 ATEX believes this campaign has the ability to continue to de-risk and grow the deposit as additional results are received and analyzed.